 'Template assembly' doesn't offer quite as many permutations of possible documents as does paragraph assembly, at least not without greater effort.
 Plus, when an address, statutory reference, firm or attorney name, or other piece of text found in all templates changes, you are forced to make the changes in each of the templates.

-However, for beginners to the document assembly template assembly is quite a bit easier to implement.
+However, for newcomers to the document assembly process, template assembly is quite a bit easier to implement.
 (The document 'dis-assembly' aspects of system preparation -- when individual clauses and paragraphs needed for paragraph assembly are created -- can be easily postponed until a time when the office is 'ready' for that level of assembly power.)

 Assembly from templates is discussed under 'Technique 2' below.